 This cash reserve could ease you through a financial set-back, such as a loss of income, trip to the emergency room, or expensive car or home repair.

 You may want to keep your emergency savings in an account that earns a higher interest rate than a standard savings account, but is still accessible so you can tap the funds quickly if you need them.
-Good choices include: a high-yield savings account, online savings account, money market account, or a cash management account.
+Good choices include: a high-yield savings account, online savings account, money market account, or a checking and savings account.

 7. Periodically Checking Your Credit